Human Services Counseling

 Get the training you need to begin a rewarding career with the Bachelor of Arts in Human Services Counseling program at East Central University Online.

-A pragmatic, hands-on degree designed to prepare you for entry-level roles in human services, this program features three concentrations of study and substantial opportunities for real-world training.
+A pragmatic, hands-on degree designed to prepare you for entry-level roles in human services, this program features two concentrations of study and substantial opportunities for real-world training.
 Our online human services degree can ready you to work in a variety of professional areas including family support, substance abuse, social services, care facilities, prison systems and more.

 Human Services Counseling Concentrations